mishelashala/intro-to-ddd/003-strategic-design.md

 We must provide clear definitions of all the relationships and interactions between elements that occur in our domain.

+### Large Scale Structure for Strategic Design

+A Large-scale structure is a set of high-level set of rules and patterns that should govern the entire system.
+It allows you to understand the system as a whole, at a very high-level, without the need to go deeper into every sub-system.

+This can be a document outlining the folder structure, the naming conventions, the code style guide and others.
+This structure must be follod by the system as a whole and all its sub-systems.
+By doing so, while working in sub-domains we don't have to shift our attention from the sub context we are working on to the general context.

+Other benefit is consisteny across sub-systems.
+By making all sub-systems following the same structure we don't need to invest mental resources in understanding every sub-system, due to the fact that all sub-systems are similar.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)